- 1 µm sphere of confusion (radius, @ 100 deg/s)

 Parallax-free sample visualization

-The MD2-S integrates ARINAX well-known On-Axis Video microscope (OAV) with an optical axis along the x-ray beam path.
+This synchrotron diffractometer integrates the new On-Axis Video microscope (OAV B-ZOOM) with an optical axis along the x-ray beam path.
 The resulting parallax-free image is delivered at high spatial resolution (350 350 nm² per pixel) and excellent contrast.
 The outstanding in situ sample imaging is possible thanks to the unique objective design, developed by the European Molecular Biology Laboratory (EMBL).

 Video assisted centering system